 The business major will gain a working knowledge of basic financial systems used in business settings.
 This includes business planning and its related budgeting tools and models, such as balance sheets, income statements, cash flow analysis, time value of money concepts, and project planning techniques.
 Future managers will also examine financing of an organization from the administrative viewpoint - both internal financial management as well as external financing and capital structures.

 Beyond the business skills and knowledge, a highly effective manager must understand the tenets of human behavior, especially within work organizations.
-At varying levels, both a Master’s in Business Administration and a Master’s in Leadership focus on individual satisfaction and motivation as related to organizational structure, nature of task and locus of power.
+At varying levels, both an MBA and Master’s in Leadership focus on individual satisfaction and motivation as related to organizational structure, nature of task and locus of power.
 Effective communication and conflict resolution are also key components of the exploration of human behavior, so topics covered in management training will likely include mediation and arbitration, problem solving, grievance handling, listening, fact finding, body language, and skills development in different dispute resolution methods.

 Your role as a manager will encompass the hiring, development, and appraisal of your employees.
 In addition, understanding the diverse nature of your workforce and learning how to capitalize on the differences and strengths of each person to form a unified, highly productive team is a skill of paramount importance in today’s business world.
 Online degrees in business and leadership, including an MBA, will prepare you in these areas by focusing on process and management of the personnel function, including task specialization, selection and placement, development and training, collective bargaining, appraisal, and compensation.
 Programs will also examine the impact of gender, ethnicity and other cultural diversity dimensions on the work organization and teach you how to manage and supervise a diverse workforce for organizational effectiveness while encouraging individual professional development.